colinhemphill/nextjs-resume/README.md

 To modify the document `<head>`, such as modifying Open Graph data or icons, you can edit `/components/PageHead.tsx`.

 You should definitely consider updating _everyting_ in the `/public` folder to match your personal brand, including favicon renders in `/public/img/icons/` and `public/favicon.ico`.
 You should also update `/public/manifest.json` to match your site, as these cannot be updated from the integrated CMS.

+### Reducing Bundle Sizes

+The best option for reducing bundle sizes and improving performance is to modify the Font Awesome config to meet your needs.
+In `src/pages/_app.tsx`, we are currently importing the entire Font Awesome Brands (FAB) library in order to support all potential brand icons.
+Once you have determined which icons you intend to use, you should change `library.add(fab)` to only import specific icons that you need.
+See the [Font Awesome React documentation](https://fontawesome.com/how-to-use/on-the-web/using-with/react#using) for more details.